Feeling the pension pinch

 Scott Francis is a personal finance commentator, and previously worked as an independent financial advisor.
 He has investments in Q Super accumulation accounts.

-Scott Francis is a personal finance commentator, and previously worked as an independent financial advisor.
+Yes.
+The article notes that Scott Francis is a personal finance commentator and previously worked as an independent financial adviser, and that he has investments in Q Super accumulation accounts.